John Weale (publisher): Weale's Rudimentary Series

+Steam Navigation

 One of John Weale's earliest books published was Steam Navigation, Tredgold on the Steam Engine Appendix A which was edited and published under direction from Thomas Tredgold himself.
 Steam Navigation, Tredgold on the Steam Engine, Appendix A was printed by W. Hughes, King’s Head Court, Gough Square.

 Its cover price in August 1839 was twelve shillings.